A combinatorial bound on the number of distinct eigenvalues of a graph: Graphs of Spectator Floor 0, 1, and 2

+The discussion above, along with Theorem \ref{lem:no decontract} and Corollary \ref{cor:components} led to algorithms which were implemented in a SageMath \cite{sagemath} program to calculate the spectator floor of simple graphs and to determine which simple graphs are minor-minimal, with the code available at \cite{spec_floor_github_repo}.
+These investigations helped lead to the characterizations in Corollary \ref{cor:min-multi-1}, Proposition \ref{prop:minimaml-simple}, and Theorem \ref{thm:min-multi-2}.
+However, these algorithms became very slow for graphs with large numbers of vertices.
+Therefore, an analytic approach was still needed.

-In this section, we give the complete list of minor-minimal graphs of spectator floor 0, 1, and 2.
+In the remainder of this section, we give the complete list of minor-minimal graphs of spectator floor 0, 1, and 2.
 Along the way, we characterize those graphs with $\uspc{G} > 0$, $\uspc{G} > 1$, and $\uspc{G} > 2$, allowing quick recognition of such graphs.

 We begin with graphs of spectator floor 0.

 \begin{prop} Let $G$ be a graph.
 Then $\uspcf{G}=0$ if and only if $G$ is a disjoint union of paths. \end{prop}